celery/celery/docs/reference/celery.rst

         it's important that the same configuration happens at import time when pickle restores the object on the other side.

+    .. method:: Celery.setup_security(...)

+        Setup the message-signing serializer.
+        This will affect all application instances (a global operation).

+        Disables untrusted serializers and if configured to use the ``auth`` serializer will register the auth serializer with the provided settings into the Kombu serializer registry.

+        :keyword allowed_serializers:  List of serializer names, or content_types that should be exempt from being disabled.
+        :keyword key: Name of private key file to use.
+            Defaults to the :setting:`CELERY_SECURITY_KEY` setting.
+        :keyword cert: Name of certificate file to use.
+            Defaults to the :setting:`CELERY_SECURITY_CERTIFICATE` setting.
+        :keyword store: Directory containing certificates.
+            Defaults to the :setting:`CELERY_SECURITY_CERT_STORE` setting.
+        :keyword digest: Digest algorithm used when signing messages.
+            Default is ``sha1``.
+        :keyword serializer: Serializer used to encode messages after they have been signed.
+See :setting:`CELERY_TASK_SERIALIZER` for the serializers supported.
+            Default is ``json``.

     .. method:: Celery.start(argv=None)

         Run :program:`celery` using `argv`.